 Solo Training for the Big Day

-All that’s left to do is put in the time and effort to improve your skill to the best of your abilities.
+All that’s left to do is put in the time and effort.
 You’ve got this.

-Practice the drills we’ve outlined, and you’ll see massive improvements in a short amount of time.
+Practice the drills we’ve outlined, and you’ll see tremendous improvements in your confidence, fitness and overall performance.